paalss/ranking-app/README.md

 ### 1. Install XAMPP
 Get the XAMPP installer from https://www.apachefriends.org/.

 During the installation you can select which compoents to download.
 Ensure you install MySQL.
-PhpMyAdmin might also come in handy, but is not necessary.
-(See image.)
+PhpMyAdmin might also come in handy, but is not necessary (See image).

 ![Xampp_components](/images/xampp/select-components.png)